 Overbury’s Folly is open from 9:00 am to 8:00 pm.
-An entry fee of Rs.
-10 is payable.
-A snack bar and washrooms have been made available.
-The area is strewn with benches for visitors to sit and relax.
+Visitors have to pay an entry fee of Rs.
+10. A snack bar and washrooms are available.
+The area has several benches for visitors to sit and relax.

-The park is a favoured destination for wedding photographers.
+The park is a favourite destination for wedding photographers.
 Newly weds pose for their wedding albums.
-The shooting sessions can last a few hours.
+The shooting sessions can go on for a few hours.